brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 15 bht.md

 # Ephesians 6:15 Commentary Help Text

 ## BHT:
-Let the Gospel be the firm foundation that directs and confirms every step you take, so that your feet are shod with the preparation of the gospel.
-With the peace and love of God ruling in your heart, your life and conduct will be guided by the message of reconciliation and you will not be easily swayed.
-Through the Gospel, you will be able to navigate through the challenges and obstacles of life, holding firm until the end.
+Let the gospel be our constant source of direction and confirmation, ready to guide us in every step we take.
+With our feet firmly shod with the gospel, we are equipped to order our lives in accordance with God's peace and love.
+Through the gospel's blessings, we can navigate the challenges and obstacles that come our way, persevering until the end.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: